 “We’ve found that after 12 years, a school bus costs between 1.5 to two times more to maintain than newer buses,” O’Malley said.
 “In many cases, people think that financing means it will cost more money.
 What we have found is that it actually SAVES us money.”

 Through tax-exempt financing, St. Charles Parish was able to reduce the average age of their fleet, increase their fuel mileage, decrease their parts inventory, decrease their maintenance costs and actually save money year over year.
+Watch this video for his complete story.

 From an Aging Fleet to More Than 50 Brand New Buses on a Limited Budget